English

 This term's learning

-Year 5 - Fox class organised a Stay and Read session, where they invited our parents and carers to join them in school for an hour of fun reading activities.
-They based the session around a brilliant book called The Mystery of the Clockwork Sparrow, and shared some of the ways they get 'into' a story with our families, including vocabulary games, exploring character feelings and choosing pictures to match sections of the story.
+Year 5 - Foxes organised a Stay and Read session, where they invited parents and carers to join them in school for an hour of fun reading activities.
+They based the session around a brilliant book called The Mystery of the Clockwork Sparrow, and shared some of the ways they get 'into' a story with their families, including vocabulary games, exploring character feelings and choosing pictures to match sections of the story.